samiranghosh04/first-three-project/README.md

 # first-three-project

 <p>This is my first attempt at trying out Vite, three.js and GreenSock.
-Vannilla JS was used here.</p>
+Vanilla JS was used here.</p>

 ## Technology Used